garraflavatra/garraflavatra.github.io/README.md

 ## Archived

 Projects I'm not currently working on.
-They could work, but I guarantee nothing when you use these.
+They could work, but I don't guarantee anything when you use these.

 * [Show or Hide All Apps](https://projects.romeinvanburen.nl/show-hide-apps/) ([`garraflavatra/show-hide-apps`](https://github.com/garraflavatra/show-hide-apps))